-Why Implement a Prescriber Collaboration?
+Why Enhance Prescriber Collaboration?

-With physicians and other prescribers facing a time crunch due to an influx of patients seeking care, increasing administrative requirements, coupled with a looming physician shortage, prescribers are being challenged to meet patients' needs.
-With all the pressures, patients will wait months for an appointment and doctors often can only focus on a patient's chief complaint, leaving most minor and chronic conditions unaddressed.
+Physicians and other prescribers are facing growing pressures due to an influx of patients seeking care, increasing administrative requirements, and payment being tied to quality.
+Coupled with a looming physician shortage, prescribers are being challenged to meet patients' needs.
+With all the pressures, patients might wait months for an appointment and doctors often can only focus on a patient's chief complaint, leaving most minor and chronic conditions unaddressed.

 Collaborative Practice Agreements

 Pharmacists are practicing in an interdisciplinary team environment.
 Opportunities exist for pharmacists to collaborate with other healthcare professionals which can result in improved patient outcomes and reduce overall costs.
 While pharmacists continue to advocate for provider status nationwide, pharmacists are already providing expanded patient care services through collaborative practice agreements (CPAs).
 CPAs are voluntary, formal relationships between pharmacists and physicians or other providers that allow for certain patient care functions, including but not limited to modification or initiation of drug therapy, performing, interpreting, or ordering laboratory tests, and conducting physical assessments, as authorized by the practitioner under specified situations and conditions.
 Expanding enhanced services opens the door for community pharmacists to embed themselves within a provider's practice or provide additional patient care services directly in the pharmacy.